 Ticket scams are a well-known type of advanced fee scam.
 The ‘seller’ offers tickets for a concert, gig or festival, which they do not in fact possess.
 The customer pays for the tickets, which never materialise.
 As a result, the customer is left without the event tickets at the last moment when they don’t arrive, or fake tickets are received that can’t be used to access or attend the event.

 Work from Home or Business Opportunity Scams

 This advanced fee scam requires upfront payment, whether that be to register, get instructions or set up a website, for example.
 If the scheme is to assemble goods, for instance, then the fraudsters will find faults with the work and not pay up.
 Many of these scams are pyramid selling schemes where the only money to be made is selling the scheme to others.

 This type of advance fee scam takes place when a company approves a fast loan from an applicant, typically in response to an advert or website, without any checking.
-A fee will be payable for ‘insurance’ for example and once that fee is paid by the victim they never hear from the fraudsters again.
+A fee will be payable for ‘insurance’, for example, and once that fee is paid by the victim, they never hear from the scammers again.

 Lottery Prize Draw Scams

 The advanced fee scam victim is contacted by letter or email, which states they have won a large amount of money on the Spanish lottery, for example.
-They are asked to contact a person at the lottery company.
-Once they do, they are told that they cannot be paid their winnings unless they provide copies of identification documents and are even asked for bank details.
-Once these are provided, their identities can be stolen, as can the contents of their bank accounts.
-The advance fee fraud comes into play when the fraudsters ask for a payment for various fees such as taxes, legal fees, banking fees, etc. Once this is taken they hear nothing else from the fraudsters about their ‘winnings’.
+The victim is then asked to contact a person at the lottery company.
+Once they do so, they are told that their winnings cannot be paid unless they provide copies of identification documents and their bank details.

 Career Opportunity Scams